PhD Study in Spain - A Guide for 2023

 Of course, Spain also has an exceptional heritage when it comes to the Arts, Literature and Science, including figures such as Pablo Picasso, Salavador Dalí, Francisco la Goya, Antoni Gaudí, Miguel de Cervantes, Salvador de Madariaga and Santiago Ramón y Cajal.

-Here are some of the highlights you can expect from a Spanish PhD this year:
+Here are some of the highlights you can expect if you study a PhD in Spain this year:

 Spain’s famously relaxed atmosphere may also help balance the pressures of a PhD.
 Tricky experiments and research materials are bound to look better after a little siesta.